josephhu1/BruinBytes-v2/README.md

 - Node.js installed on your system.
 - npm or yarn package manager installed.

+Note: For security reasons, the **.env** file is not included in this repository.
+Contact Joseph Hu for the necessary information and setup instructions.

 **Installing**

 To set up BruinBytes, follow these steps: